 Dreaming of taking a Havana food tour or learning to salsa dance?
 Or maybe you’d like to see a baseball game or drink mojitos where Hemingway once did?
 A Havana local can plan a day filled with your dream activities and be your phone support during your trip.
 They’ll really do everything but pack your bags.

 Don’t believe anyone that says you can't travel to Cuba You can absolutely plan an independent Cuba excursion, personalized just for you by a local expert.
-And if you have any questions at all, message us any time!
+And if you have any questions at all, contact us anytime!